-Hotel/Motel Tax, authorized by West Des Moines voters in 1984, is expected to generate \$2,600,000 in the upcoming year.
-Of those revenues 2/7^{ths} will automatically go to the Greater Des Moines Convention and Visitors Bureau, 2/7ths will flow (per agreement) to BRAVO, 2/7ths (subject to City Council approval), will be used for city park/recreation/tourist activities and the remaining 1/7th will be available for distribution to other City Council designated entities.
-For 2011-12 FY, the contribution to metropolitan-based organizations will exceed \$1,450,000.
-Recent City Council action designated discretionary revenues in excess of total fund revenues of \$2,550,000 are to be channeled towards a public arts program.
-In prior years this fund has been the funding source for specific economic development organizations (e.g. Greater Des Moines Partnership, Warren County Development, and Dallas County Development Alliance) but the 2011-12 FY budget reflects funding from the General Fund.
+Hotel/Motel Tax, authorized by West Des Moines voters in 1984, is expected to generate \$2,650,000 in the upcoming year.
+Of those revenues $2/7^{ths}$ will automatically go to the Greater Des Moines Convention and Visitors Bureau, 2/7ths will flow (per agreement) to BRAVO, 2/7ths (subject to City Council approval), will be used for city park/recreation/tourist activities and the remaining 1/7th will be available for distribution to other City Council designated entities.
+For 2012-13 FY, the contribution to metropolitan-based organizations will exceed \$1,500,000.
+City Council action designated discretionary revenues in excess of total fund revenues of \$2,550,000 are to be channeled towards a public arts program.